 If it sounds too good to be true, then go see for yourself.

-That quote above about “budget conscious singles” living comfortably for $1,300 – 1,600 leaves out some very important details.
+That quote above about “budget-conscious singles” living comfortably for $1,300 – 1,600 leaves out some very important details.
 That amount could not possibly include rent.
-So that single brought lots of cash and bought her home or apartment.
-So, no rent or monthly payment to include in “estimated monthly expenses”.
+So that single person brought lots of cash and bought her home or apartment.
 And that amount also could not include a car payment.
 So, she also paid cash for her car.
 See how the “creative math” works?

 Let’s talk about the next quote.
 The attitude of the locals is anything but welcoming – unless you are paying them lots of dollars at inflated “Gringo prices”.
 Then they are your best friend.
 And the real estate in Costa Rica is not a bargain unless you are comparing it to Los Angeles County or Silicon Valley.